barbazul/1kfa/mod_guide_player.md

 Because uncertainty is a key requirement before a flip is called for, the fiction that you and your friends establish in 1kFA *matters*.

-If a character threatens to punch a towering Mountain Giant in the shin, the GM will not call for a Parley flip.
+If a character threatens a towering Mountain Giant with a punch in the shin, the GM will not call for a Parley flip.
 A wound to the arm or hand might be described in such a way that would clearly make using a bow for Volley or Called Shot impossible.
 Or successful application of an Amulet of Amiability might mean that Pick Pockets can be skipped - the affected NPC might just offer